Will Durant: The Story of Civilization

-Throughout their writing of The Story of Civilization, the Durants strove to create what they called "integral history."
-They opposed the "specialization" of history, an anticipatory rejection of what some have called the "cult of the expert."
-Their goal was to write a "biography" of a civilization, in this case, the history of the West.
-Not only would it describe the usual history of the Western world's wars, the history of politics and biographies of people of greatness and villainy, but also the history of the Western world's culture, art, philosophy, religion, and the rise of mass communication.
-Much of The Story considers the living conditions of everyday people throughout the 2500-year period that their "story" of the West covers.
-These volumes also bring an unabashedly moral framework to their accounts, constantly stressing the "dominance of the strong over the weak, the dominance of the clever over the simple."
-The Story of Civilization is the most successful historiographical series in history.
-In the 1990s, an unabridged audiobook production of all 11 volumes was produced by Books On Tape and it was read by Alexander Adams (Grover Gardner).
+Throughout their writing of The Story of Civilization, the Durants strove to create what they called "integral history" and resisted a "specialized" approach to history.
+Their goal was to write a biography of a civilization, in this case, the history of the West; not only would it describe the usual history of the Western world's wars, the history of politics and biographies of people of greatness and villainy, but also the history of the Western world's culture, art, philosophy, religion, and the rise of mass communication.
+Much of The Story considers the living conditions of everyday people throughout the 2500-year period that their "story" of the West covers, and bring an unabashedly moral framework to their accounts, constantly stressing the "dominance of the strong over the weak, the dominance of the clever over the simple."
+As of this date,The Story of Civilization is the most successful historiographical series ever written.
+In the 1990s, an unabridged audiobook production of all 11 volumes was produced by Books On Tape, read by Grover Gardner (under the alias Alexander Adams).

-For Rousseau and Revolution (1967), the 10th volume of The Story of Civilization, the Durants were awarded the Pulitzer Prize for literature.
-In 1977, it was followed by one of the two highest awards which was ever granted to civilians by the United States government, the Presidential Medal of Freedom, awarded by Gerald Ford.
-The Durants received the Golden Plate Award of the American Academy of Achievement in 1976.
+The Durants were awarded the 1968 Pulitzer Prize for General Nonfiction for Rousseau and Revolution (1967), the 10th volume of The Story of Civilization.
+In 1976, the Durants received the Golden Plate Award of the American Academy of Achievement.
+In 1977, President Gerald Ford awarded each the Presidential Medal of Freedom.

-The first volume of The Story of Civilization series, titled Our Oriental Heritage (1935), is divided into an introduction and three books.
-The introduction takes the reader through the different aspects of civilization (economical, political, moral and mental).
-Book One is dedicated to the civilizations of the Near East (Sumeria, Egypt, Babylonia, Assyria, Judea and Persia).
-Book two is titled "India and Her Neighbors."
-Book three moves deeper into the east, where the Chinese Civilization flourishes and Japan starts to find its place on the world's political map.